-- 1 Click Rectangle (Tools palette, Create area). - 2 Start point: click the re-entrant corner of the exterior wall on the left (see below).
+- 1 Click Rectangle (Actionbar 2D Objects task area). - 2 Start point: Click the re-entrant corner of the exterior wall on the left (see below).

-- 3 Diagonal point: enter 6.055 (= length of wall) for the X X coordinate and -0.24 (= thickness of wall) for the Y coordinate.
-Then press ENTER to confirm. - 4 To create the vertical wall, click the top right corner of the wall you just created and enter $\stackrel{\triangle x}{\triangle}$ X coordinate = -0.24 for the length and $\stackrel{\triangle y}{\triangle}$ Y coordinate = 2.40 for the width. - 5 Click Delete Double Lines (Tools palette, Change area) and delete the two superimposed lines in the corner (generated by the two rectangles).
+- 3 Diagonal point: Enter 6.055 (= length of wall) for the △X X-coordinate and -0.24 (= thickness of wall) for the △Y Y-coordinate.
+Then press ENTER to confirm. - 4 To create the vertical wall, click the top right corner of the wall you just created and enter △x X-coordinate = -0.24 for the length and △y Y-coordinate = 2.40 for the width. - 5 To delete the two superimposed lines in the corner, which result from the two rectangles, right-click the duplicate lines and select Delete Double Lines on the shortcut menu.

 6 Click Rectangle and draw the exterior wall at the top of the stairwell.
-The start point is the interior edge of the corner (see illustration below), length = 3.825, width = 0.24.
+The start point is the interior edge of the corner (see illustration below); length = 3.825, width = 0.24.

-- 7 The Rectangle tool is still active.
+- 7 The Rectangle tool is still open.
 To define the start point of the next rectangle, use the options to snap to points and to enter offset values. - 8 Move the crosshairs to the bottom right corner of the wall you have just drawn (see below).
-The data entry boxes in the dialog line are highlighted in yellow. - 9 Enter a value of 1.01 for the $\triangle X$ coordinate in the dialog line and press ENTER to confirm. - 10 Enter 3.00 for the length and 0.24 for the width.
+The data entry boxes are highlighted in yellow in the dialog line - 9 Enter 1.01 for the Δx X-coordinate in the dialog line and press ENTER to confirm. - 10 Enter 3.00 for the length and 0.24 for the width.